BrendelGroup/MoVRs/HOWTO.md

 ##### Step 2: [HOMER](http://homer.salk.edu/homer/) de novo motif finding in training sets
 This step will run the appropriate [HOMER](http://homer.salk.edu/homer/) motif finder on each of the training sets.
 Records of this step are in _tmpTraingDir_, and final 9utput is deposited in the output subdirectory _tmpMotifDir_.
+Please note that, By default, findMotifsGenome.pl is run with the -norevopp option, which we find aids the subsequence motif comparison and clustering steps.
+Also, findMotifsGenome.pl runs with the motif length (-len) option set to '8,10,12' [base-pairs].
+These can be changed by modifying the scripts/MoVRs.conf file.

 ##### Step 3:  Motif extraction, filtering, and comparison
 Run in the _tmpMotifDir_, this step processes the motifs produced by the